TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 The first step is the most challenging.
 Even if we have a decent understanding of the program, we still need the source code to continue.

 Let’s start by analysing what we’re given and how we can approach the problem.
+We'll aim for 100% similarity, but go step by step.

 ## Analysis